seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 That we'll forsake ourselves.
 Give me that ring.

 **BERTRAM**
+I'll lend it thee, my dear; but have no power
+To give it from me. ...

+**DIANA**
+...
+Will you not, my lord?

+**BERTRAM**
 It is an honor 'longing to our house,
 Bequeathed down from many ancestors;
 Which were the greatest obloquy i' the world
-In me to lose.
+In me to lose. ...

 **DIANA**
+...
 Mine honor's such a ring:
 My chastity's the jewel of our house,
 Bequeathed down from many ancestors;
 Which were the greatest obloquy i' the world
 In me to lose: thus your own proper wisdom
 Brings in the champion Honor on my part,
-Against your vain assault.
+Against your vain assault. ...

 **BERTRAM**
+...
 Here, take my ring:
 My house, mine honor, yea, my life, be thine,
 And I'll be bid by thee.